 Tyler sent Jefferson a copy of his work on parchment, and sometime after May 1818, paid a visit to Monticello, where he spent the day teaching penmanship to Jefferson's family.8

 Binns's response to Tyler's success was to dedicate his work to the people of the United States.
 He sent a proof of the print to Jefferson in 1819 soliciting comments. "[T]he dedication to the people is peculiarly appropriate," Jefferson wrote, "for it is their work, and particularly entitled to my approbation with whom it has ever been a principle to consider individuals as nothing in the scale of the nation."
 Jefferson added that the print's "great value will be in it's exactness as a fac-simile to the original paper," a comment that foreshadowed Binns's next struggle.9

 Binns had hoped to sell 200 copies of his print to the government but was disappointed in 1820 by then secretary of state John Quincy Adams's commission of an exact facsimile of the original by William J. Stone.
 When completed in 1823 Stone's print was considered the "official" copy for government use; two copies were sent to each of the three remaining signers, Jefferson, John Adams, and Charles Carroll, as well as the marquis de Lafayette.
 Other copies were distributed to governors and presidents of colleges and universities.10

 Jefferson's prints of the Declaration were dispersed among his family following his death in 1826, and none are known to survive today.

-3. Rev. Henry C. Thweatt, D.D., manuscript diary [before 1826] in private collection.
+3. Rev. Henry C. Thweatt, D.D., notes on visit to Monticello before 1825, private collection.
 For a discussion of the competition between Trumbull, Binns, and Tyler, see John Bidwell, "American History in Image and Text,"Proceedings of the American Antiquarian Society vol. 98, pt.
 2 (1989): 249, 257.